tarantool/doc/doc/reference/reference_lua/msgpack.rst

         Return an iterator over the MsgPack data.

-        An iterator object has its own :ref:`set of methods <msgpack-object-iterator-methods>`.
+        A MsgPack iterator object has its own :ref:`set of methods <msgpack-object-iterator-methods>`.

-        :return: an iterator_object
+        :return: an iterator_object over the MsgPack data

-        :rtype: TBD
+        :rtype: userdata

-    [TBD] -- to put the description below to the intro of this section (class msgpack_object) ?

     A MsgPack object can be passed to the MsgPack encoder with the same effect as passing the original Lua object: